raystack/raccoon/docs/concepts/structure.md

 ### `config`

 Load and store application configurations.
 Contains mapping of environment configuration with configuration on the code.

+### `serialization`

+Contains the common serialization code for both JSON and Protobufs along with common interface.

+### `deserialization`

+Contains the common deserialization code along with common interface.

+### `identification`
+Contains the code for connection identification.

 ## Code Generation